-I cannot imagine Christmas without this fabulous traditional New Zealand Christmas dessert.
-Snowy white crispy meringue shell surrounding a marshmallow center, topped with clouds of whipped coconut cream, mango coulis and mountains of fruits.
-Sour fruits as kiwi and berries are very welcome here.
-They bring balance and reduce sweetness.
+I cannot imagine Christmas in New Zealand without Pavlova dessert.
+Snowy white crispy meringue shell surrounding a marshmallow center, topped with clouds of whipped coconut cream, mango coulis, and mountains of fruits.
+Sour fruits such as kiwi and berries are very welcome here.
+They bring balance and reduce the sweetness.

-If you are allergic to eggs or you are vegan it is now possible to make this dessert, without eggs.
-And without milk products.
-In this recipe I used whipped coconut cream.
+If you are allergic to eggs or you are vegan it is possible to make this dessert without eggs.
+And without dairy products.
+In this recipe, I used whipped coconut cream.

 Ingredientsfor 4 Serves